 How to Get There

 Fly into LAX and take a shuttle to San Pedro or drive to San Pedro to Berth 95.
-Both Super Shuttle and Prime Time Shuttle are the two approved Shared Van services to The Catalina Flyer.
+Both Super Shuttle and Prime Time Shuttle are the two approved Shared Van services to The Catalina Express.